Cooking A Frozen Turkey – What About That Plastic Giblet Bag?

 I do it all the time.
 The turkey comes out great without all of the effort, fuss, and germiness of thawing.

-From experience, I know the process of trying to get that thing out of a partially cooked/partially frozen turkey is absolutely insane.
-The turkey is hot, as is some of the bag, but the back end of the bag is still frozen to the turkey on the inside.
+The turkey is hot, real hot, as is some of the bag.
+The back end of the bag is often still frozen to the turkey on the inside.
+You have to fight with it.

 Trying to get that bag out ends up with a big, frustrating mess – and you’re lucky if you don’t burn yourself in the process.